-For engineered flow control facilities (detention), design flows are generated with an Ecology approved continuous hydrologic model.
-Stormwater discharges from flow control facilities shall match developed discharge durations to historic (forested) durations for the range of predeveloped discharge rates from 50% of the 2-year peak flow up to the full 50-year peak.
+For sites within an Ecology approved 40/20 basin stormwater discharges from flow control facilities shall match developed discharge durations to existing conditions durations for the range of pre-developed discharge rates from 50% of the 2-year peak flow up to the full 50-year peak.
 A comparison of the pre-project and post project flow rates should also be conducted to verify that flow control facilities are required.
-If the 100-year peak flow rate is increased by less than 0.1 cfs, flow control factilities are not required.
+If the 100-year peak flow rate is increased by less than 0.1 cfs, flow control facilities are not required.